-- After the users and groups from Egnyte are downloaded, select the ones you want created or linked in Okta and then click on Confirm Assignments.
+- After the users and groups from Egnyte are downloaded, select the ones you want to be created or linked in Okta, and then click on Confirm Assignments.

 - A pop-up will appear asking if you would like to proceed with the assignment confirmation.
 Click Confirm.

 - You can verify their assignments in the Assignments tab.

 Migration Steps for users of Egnyte SCIM 1.0 app in Okta

 The Egnyte integration has recently been updated to provide a better overall experience to Okta customers and provide the ability to provision both Users and Groups to Egnyte while using SCIM 2.0 protocol.
 To take advantage of these updates, you have to add a new instance of Egnyte (Egnyte SCIM 2.0) in your Okta organization.
 If you already have an existing instance of Egnyte SCIM 1.0, follow the steps below to migrate from that old instance to a newly updated instance of Egnyte.
 Please note that keeping both instances active at the same time will lead to errors and mismatches as they will both try to manage Egnyte resources simultaneously.

 To take advantage of these updates, you have to add a new instance of Egnyte in your Okta organization.
 If you already have an existing instance of Egnyte, follow the steps below to migrate from that old instance to a newly updated instance of Egnyte: